ActuallyTaylor/Firefly/README.md

 ### Supports
 * 2 Languages
-* 59 Themes
+* 61 Themes

 # How To Use
-To start using you can either crate a UIView in storyboards and assign it the class SyntaxTextView, or by creating a SyntaxTextView programmatically.
+To start using you can either create a UIView in storyboards and assign it the class SyntaxTextView, or by creating a SyntaxTextView programmatically.
 You can then assign the editors language inside your View Controller.
-Firefly also lightly supports Swift UI.
+Firefly also supports setting up with Swift UI.

 ## Sample Code
 ### UI Kit